-With a call for heating (Y), the indoor fan energizes immediately whereas the contactor energizes after a 5 minute time delay (incase of an initial start up) starting the compressor and the outdoor fan motor.
-If (Y) cannot satisfy the heating demand, the auxiliary or back up heat (W2) energizes.
+With a call for heating (W2), the auxiliary or electric heat energizes along with the Indoor blower.
 Incase of staged heating, W3 is energized if the demand is not met.
 The highest airflow selected is run while the electric heat is in operation.
+When heating demand is met, W3 and W2 sequentially de-energize shutting the indoor fan and the electric heater.